ansys/pymapdl/doc/source/contributing.rst

 - There will be one or many `release/` branches based on minor releases (for example `release/0.2`) which contain a stable version of the code base that is also reflected on PyPi/.
-Hotfixes from `fix/` branches should be merged both to master and to these branches.
+Hotfixes from `fix/` branches should be merged both to main and to these branches.
 When necessary to create a new patch release these release branches will have their `__version__.py` updated and be tagged with a patched semantic version (e.g. `0.2.1`).
 This